The Best Airline Credit Cards in Canada for 2023

 - $119 annual fee

-- $200 Additional WestJet Dollars when you charge $5,000 in the first 3 months
+- 450 WestJet dollars when you spend $5,000 in the first 3 months

 - Earn 2% back in WestJet dollars on WestJet flights or WestJet Vacations packages